anchore/anchore-charts/stable/enterprise/README.md

 ## Release Notes

-See the Anchore [Release Notes](https://docs.anchore.com/current/docs/releasenotes/) for updates to Anchore Enterprise.
+For the latest updates and features in Anchore Enterprise, see the official [Release Notes](https://docs.anchore.com/current/docs/releasenotes/).

-A major chart version change (v0.1.2 -> v1.0.0) indicates that there is an **incompatible breaking change needing manual actions.**
+- **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention.

-A minor chart version change (v0.1.2 -> v0.2.0) indicates a change that **may require updates to your values file.**
+- **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a modification that may require adjustments to your values file.

-### v0.0.1
+### v0.0.x

-* This is a pre-release version of the Anchore Enterprise Helm chart.
-It is not intended for production use.
+- This is a pre-release version of the Anchore Enterprise Helm chart and is not recommended for production deployments.